 Employment Outlook and Salary Information

-Ranchers, farmers and other agricultural managers earned an annual median salary of $70,110 in 2013, according to the U.S. Bureau of Labor Statistics (BLS).
-A fairly steep decline of 19% was expected for these jobs, from 2012-2022, the BLS projected, due to continuing consolidation within the agricultural industry.
+Ranchers, farmers and other agricultural managers earned an annual median salary of $67,950 in 2018, according to the U.S. Bureau of Labor Statistics (BLS).
+A decline of 1% is expected for these jobs from 2018-2028, the BLS projected, due to continuing consolidation within the agricultural industry.